artis-mcrt/artis/artisoptions_doc.md

 constexpr bool DIRECT_COL_HEAT;

 // INITIAL PACKETS will seed the cells on the first timestep at tmin with K-packets
-// repesenting decay energy from t_model to tmin, and,
+// representing decay energy from t_model to tmin, and,
 // if USE_MODEL_INITIAL_ENERGY is true, also the snapshot energy at t_model constexpr bool INITIAL_PACKETS_ON;